Find Resources

 THIS SERVICE IS NON-QUEER, TRANS & LGBTQ SPECIFIC.
 Call the line for more info on 2SLGBTQ+ inclusivity.

 Nurse and physician clinics.
 Testing for Hepatitis A, B, C, Syphilis and HIV (anonymous and rapid testing available), testing for Chlamydia, Gonorrhea, Trichomonas/treatment, wart(HPV) treatment, vaccines (Hepatitis A, B, and HPV), emergency contraception, low-cost birth control, depo injection, pregnancy testing and options counselling and referrals, PAP testing.
 Free condoms and barrier methods.
+Self testing for Chlamydia and Gonorrhea also available.

 169 Pine St South